Azure/mec-app-solution-accelerator/README.md

 > However, this is still an example application with no "production-ready" code but just for exploring architecture and implementation approaches.
 > This application's code will be evolving, new features will be added and growing in the spirit of improving its quality thanks to open source contributions (PRs) from you.

-## Supported deployments for this example application:
+# Supported application deployment alternatives

 | | |
 |--------|--------|